-Any areas that are identified by the ECO as being prone to erosion must be suitably protected.
-During construction, the Contractor shall protect all areas susceptible to erosion by installing necessary temporary and permanent drainage works as soon as possible and by taking any other measures necessary to prevent stormwater from concentrating in streams and scouring slopes, banks, etc.
+- Any areas that are identified by the ECO as being prone to erosion must be suitably protected. - During construction, the Contractor must protect all areas susceptible to erosion by installing necessary temporary and permanent drainage works as soon as possible and by taking any other measures necessary to prevent stormwater from concentrating in streams and scouring slopes, banks, etc.

-Any erosion channels developed during construction on slopes must be backfilled, compacted and restored to an acceptable condition.

-Stabilisation of cleared areas to prevent and control erosion and/or sedimentation shall be actively managed.
-Consideration and provision shall be made for the following methods (or combination thereof): brushcut packing, mulch or chip cover, straw stabilising, watering, planting/sodding, soil binders and anti-erosion compounds, mechanical cover or packing structures (including the use of geofabric, log/pole fencing, etc.).
-Traffic and movement over stabilised areas shall be restricted and controlled, and damage to stabilised areas shall be repaired and maintained.

-In areas where construction activities have been completed and where no further disturbance would take place, rehabilitation and re-vegetation should commence as soon as possible.
-A suitable rehabilitation method statement must be submitted to the ECO for approval.
+- Any erosion channels developed during construction on slopes must be backfilled, compacted and restored to an acceptable condition. - Stabilisation of cleared areas to prevent and control erosion and/or sedimentation must be actively managed.
+Consideration and provision must be made for the following methods (or combination thereof): brushcut packing, mulch or chip cover, straw stabilising, watering, planting/sodding, soil binders and anti-erosion compounds, mechanical cover or packing structures (including the use of geofabric, log/pole fencing, etc.). - Traffic and movement over stabilised areas must be restricted and controlled, and damage to stabilised areas shall be repaired and maintained. - In areas where construction activities have been completed and where no further disturbance would take place, rehabilitation and re-vegetation must commence as soon as possible.